Dinmaharbs/Cyclistics_Casestudy/README.md

 [![Members average trip duration](https://github.com/Dinmaharbs/Cyclistics_Casestudy/blob/main/Visualizations/Average%20trip%20duration.png)](https://public.tableau.com/views/Cyclistic-CaseStudy_17240607642300/Sheet5_2?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

-The number of trips started by annual members is highest on tuesday and remains on a relative high on monday, wednesday and thursday it begins to drop on friday and continues to drop through out the weekend.
-In contrast, trips by casual members is highest on saturday, it begins to gradually drop from then and is at its lowest by mid-week.
+The number of trips started by annual members are highest on tuesday and remain on a relative high on monday, wednesday and thursday it begins to drop on friday and continues to drop through out the weekend.
+In contrast, trips by casual members are highest on saturday, it begins to gradually drop from then and is at its lowest by mid-week.

 [![Trips by day of the week](https://github.com/Dinmaharbs/Cyclistics_Casestudy/blob/main/Visualizations/Trips%20by%20Day%20of%20Week.png)](https://public.tableau.com/views/Cyclistic-CaseStudy_17240607642300/dayofweektrips?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)